Site Logo

 Overview

-The Invalidity Pension is granted to individuals who are medically certified as unable to continue their current employment or self-occupation due to a serious illness, physical impairment, or mental disability.
-Eligibility also depends on meeting the social security contribution requirements outlined in the Social Security Act (Cap.
+The Invalidity Pension is granted to individuals who are medically certified as being permanently unable to continue performing their current employment or self-occupation due to a serious illness, physical impairment, or mental disability.
+Eligibility is also subject to the social security contribution conditions established under the provisions of the Social Security Act (Cap.
 318.).

-This pension may also be awarded to individuals who were granted Injury Benefit and are certified as having over nintey percent (90%) disablement caused by a work-related accident or disease.
+This pension may also be granted to persons who previously received Injury Benefit and are medically certified as having sustained a disablement of ninety percent (90%) or more, resulting from a work-related accident or occupational disease.

-Before applying, individuals must have submitted at least six (6) months of blue medical certificates, unless they are cancer patients, in which case their application is assessed immediately by a Medical Panel doctor.
+Before applying, individuals must have submitted at least six (6) consecutive months of blue medical certificates.
+However, this requirement does not apply to individuals diagnosed with a terminal illness, as their applications are referred immediately to a Medical Panel doctor for assessment.

-Public Service employees have their applications assessed by the People and Standards Department before the case moves to the Department of Social Security for the final decision.
+Applications submitted by Public Service employees are initially assessed by the People and Standards Division (P&SD).
+The case is then forwarded to the Department of Social Security for a final decision.

-As from January 2026, all Invalidity Pension beneficiaries will benefit from the five-hundred and twenty (€520) annually increase, which includes the cost-of-living adjustment.
+As from January 2026, all Invalidity Pension beneficiaries will benefit from the five-hundred and twenty (€520) annual increase, which includes the cost-of-living adjustment.

 Partial Invalidity Pension

-As from 2026, individuals with bipolar disorder, psychotic depression, or acute depression may work part-time while receiving a partial Invalidity Pension rate, following:
+From 2026 onwards, individuals diagnosed with bipolar disorder, psychotic depression, or acute depression may engage in limited weekly employment, as advised by their medical consultant, while receiving a partial Invalidity Pension rate, subject to the following conditions:

 For information on cross-border situations, click here.